rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 a file.
 By default, `rust-analyzer` runs the `cargo check` and `rustfmt` commands, but you can override these commands to use more adapted versions of these tools when hacking on `rustc`.
-For example, for Visual Studio Code, you can write: <!-- date-check: apr 2022 --><!-- the date comment is for the edition below -->
+For example, for Visual Studio Code, you can write: <!-- date-check: nov 2022 --><!-- the date comment is for the edition below -->

 ```JSON
 {